3,193 kg(w/ eng)

 Forward of this compartment, at the bow is another deck storage cabinet to stow gear.
 This one measures 35” x 14” x 11” (89 cm x 36 cm x 28 cm).
 The compartment is insulated but the lid is not insulated.
 If needed, it can easily be loaded up with ice and drinks or converted to a fishbox.

 Storage continues in the bow, under the seat cushions of both the port and starboard sides.
 Plenty of room to stow the gear.

 The boxes have drain ports built in and can easily be converted to fish lockers.

 Galley.
 Here is a nice feature with high-end amenities.
 A Corian countertop, measuring 21” x 20” (53 cm x 51 cm), with a recessed sink and stainless steel faucet.
 A raised countertop forward of the sink, measuring 12” (30.5 cm) x 35” (90 cm) houses 5 stainless steel cup holders.

 Below, on the left side are storage drawers and galley storage access and at the rear is a pull out trash receptacle.
-There is enough room for an optional propane grill that Sailfish packages together with a 12V refrigerator and built-in battery charger ($2,850).
+There is enough room for an optional propane grill that Sailfish packages together with a 12V refrigerator, shore power and a built-in battery charger ($7,038).